 What is the difference between detention for the purpose of deportation and custody for the purpose of departure?

 The most obvious difference is the detention period.
 Four days maximum when it comes to departure custody, until twelve months in the case of deportation detention (much longer in practice).
 Whereas deportation needs to be enforced soon in the case of custody, i.e. the foreigners’ department has organized documents, flights etc. already, this does not have to be so in the case of detention.
 A decision about deportation does not even have to be met (Preemptive detention).
 Otherwise one might be detained if he*she is forcibly obligated to emigrate, a deportation order according to §58a Residence Law was issued, the Foreigners’ Department could not find out the current address of the person affected, he*she prevented deportation by other means or danger of escape persists.
 In the case of custody, the obligations to cooperate must have been violated and deception on identity or citizenship must have taken place.
+The federal paragraph that enables custody, is itself a problematic one. §2 (14) of Residence Law defines what fugitive means.
+Whereas the regulations on detention refer to that definition, §62b on custody circumvents them.
+At least arbitrariness by authorities is something that needs to be calculated with.

 For the first time ever, Saxon wants to put people into custody for departure.
 Custody for the purpose of departure affects people who escaped and are about to be deported to exactly those countries, where they are under threat of persecution, hardships, discrimination as well as poverty caused by structural exclusion.
 The custody also enables the detention of beneficiaries of protection, of kids and sick people as well as families.
 The state government publicly declared that it intends to separate the latter if necessary.
 The Saxon state government does not have to apply the Federal Residence Law.
 By all means, the option exists to create political pressure together with the state governments of other federal states like Schleswig-Holstein or Rheinland-Pfalz.
 Those two states already declared that they want to get rid of the paragraphs that regulate detention, custody and their enforcement in Residence Law.